Usage

 }

-The only difference from above here is that I have moved the main()
+The only difference from above is that I have moved the main()

 function before the getNameFor()

 function.
-This will generate a compilation error as you are using the function getNameFor()
+This will generate a compilation error as you use the getNameFor()

-before a declaration.
-This may seem a potential problem but it is a deliberate technique that makes sure you spell things correctly before use.
-In the above situation the only change you need to make is a forward declaration.
+function before a declaration.
+This may seem like a potential problem, but it is a deliberate technique that ensures you spell things correctly before use.
+In the above situation, the only change you need to make is a forward declaration.
 This allows you to declare a function before you define it.
-The utility of this will become clear when we start defining modules.
+The utility of this will become apparent when we start defining modules.

 function5.cpp